Get insider access

 Our Verdict

-The Shark Rocket is very good for use on bare floors.
-It does an outstanding job of cleaning all kinds of debris.
+The Shark Rocket performs satisfactorily on bare floors.
+It does a decent job of cleaning most kinds of debris, though it might struggle slightly with larger ones.
 It's reasonably easy to maintain and has few recurring costs, which is nice.
 Unfortunately, it has sub-par build quality, with plastic elements that feel a little fragile.

 Pros